Ten Facts About Lyme Disease

 - Lyme disease is a world-wide infectious disease and has been reported in all 50 states, 25% of the reported cases are children.
 Lyme disease has been found on every continent but Antarctica.

 - Typically Lyme disease is transmitted through a bite from an infected tick.
 These ticks, often the size of a poppy seed, can leave an undetectable bite.
+There are other modes of transmission as well including vertical congenital Lyme transmission.
+Learn more on the Lyme and Pregnancy page.

 - Fewer than 50% of people infected get the bull’s eye rash.
 Some develop flu-like symptoms a week or so after becoming infected, however, many people are asymptomatic but can develop Lyme symptoms months, years or decades later.